 2. Have attended a state-funded, non fee-paying school/college.

-We prioritise places to students who:
+Additionally, we prioritise places for students who:

 • Are first generation* to attend university in their family; or

-Have been eligible for free school meals in the last 6 years; or
+• Have been eligible for free school meals in the last 6 years; or

-Are from a low-income household**
+• Are from a low-income household*, or

 Region Average Weekly Household Expenditure Average Yearly Household Expenditure